gonenduk/basejs/README.md

 **acl**: Definition of access control levels and handlers of routes for access control.

-**acl resources**: Common base access control handlers to be used by other handlers.

 **handlers**: Handlers of routes both for API calls and web pages.
 The actual business logic of end points.

-**handlers resources**: Common base handlers to be used by other handlers.
-For example, handling collections and items of resources, updating ownership...

 **lib**: Wrappers around 3rd party packages to initialize and isolate them.
 Allows required behavior and replacing of packages without changing project code.